 How much of an Impact Do Teeth really have?

 Teeth can have a surprisingly significant impact on the way an individual is perceived.
-As demonstrated in a 2008 study where 180 female participants were shown six images of men and women whose teeth were either unmodified, decayed, or whitened.
+According to Macleod Trail Dental, “Dental issues or imperfections can negatively impact your image.”
+They also state that “A healthy and beautiful smile translates to greater confidence” as demonstrated in a 2008 study where 180 female participants were shown six images of men and women whose teeth were either unmodified, decayed, or whitened.
 The participants were then asked to make judgments on social competence, intellectual ability, psychological adjustment, and relationship satisfaction.
 The results found that decayed dental appearance created more negative judgments in all four categories, while whitening teeth produced the opposite effect.

 Where did these Perceptions Come From?